chronoscan-capture/chrono-api/docs/objects/CSADocument.md

 # CSADocument

-This object gives access to a ChronoScan document object.
+This object give access to a ChronoScan document object.

 A ChronoScan document contains documents and his data (pages and fields).